 The current members of the Company's Compensation Committee are Mary C. Bottie - Chair, Michael J. Edwards and Nancy E. Uridil, none of whom are, or have been, an officer of the Company.
 Robert J. Maricich is also a member of the Compensation Committee and served as an officer of the Company from May 1, 1989 to July 12, 1989.
 No executive officer of the Company served as a director of another entity that had an executive officer serving on the Company's compensation committee.
-No executive officer of the Company served as a member of the compensation committee of another entity which had an executive officer who served as a director of the Company.
+No executive officer of the Company served as a director of the Company served as a member of the compensation committee of another entity which had an executive officer who served as a director of the Company.